 Reason For Not Gaining Muscle – 4.
 Not Enough Compound

-Also known as s multi-joint exercises (think squats, deadlifts, pullups, push-ups, and bench presses), compound movements engage the largest amounts of muscles, leading to faster strength gains.
+Compound movements, also known as multi-joint exercises (think squats, deadlifts, pull-ups, push-ups, and bench presses), engage the largest muscle groups, resulting in faster strength gains.
 These exercises also stimulate the release of testosterone, a hormone crucial for muscle growth.

 Some of the most effective compound movements to incorporate into your routine include deadlifts, squats, overhead presses, rows, pull-ups, chin-ups, and dips.

 Reason For Not Gaining Muscle – 5.
 Sticking to the Same Program

-In fact, that’s why the majority of elite weightlifters rotate their exercise routines on a weekly basis to keep their muscles challenged and ensure ongoing progress.
+In fact, many elite weightlifters rotate their exercise routines on a weekly basis to keep their muscles challenged and ensure ongoing progress.

 Reason For Not Gaining Muscle – 6.
 Not Keeping Track

-In fact, I’d go as far as to say that these training logs are just as important as the training program itself
+In fact, training logs are just as essential as the training program itself.

 Reason For Not Gaining Muscle – 7.
 Overtraining